pivotal/docs-tap/scc/gitlab.hbs.md

         ...
   ```

-1. Set other GitOps values in either `tap-values` or in the workload parameters.
+1. Set other GitOps values in either `tap-values.yaml` or in the workload parameters.

-  By using tap-values:
+  By using `tap-values.yaml`:

   ```yaml
       ootb_supply_chain_testing_scanning: